top of page

 What is Individuation?

 According to psychoanalyst Carl Jung, individuation is the lifelong psychological process through which you develop your unique identity and integrate all aspects of yourself, known and hidden.
-This involves bringing unconscious, forgotten, rejected or neglected aspects of your original self to consciousness to feel more balanced and authentic.
+This involves bringing unconscious, forgotten, rejected, or neglected aspects of your original self to consciousness, allowing you to feel more balanced and authentic.
 Jung believed that individuation was essential for achieving emotional maturity.

-Ideally, Individuation starts in the teen years when you need to differentiate from your parents and express your identity.
+Ideally, individuation begins in the teenage years, when you need to differentiate yourself from your parents and express your own identity.
 Still, many teens succumb to family and peer pressure and choose to fit in.
-The inner pressure to individuate and become fully yourself usually presses up more strongly from inside when you are in the second half of your life, after you have tried fitting into what your family, intimate relationship, culture, religion or social groups have expected of you, and it just is not working anymore.
+The inner pressure to individuate and become fully yourself usually intensifies more strongly from within when you are in the second half of your life, after you have tried fitting into what your family, intimate relationships, culture, religion, or social groups have expected of you, and it just is not working anymore.

 Once your primary ego conflicts are reconciled and integrated, you can access your Golden Shadow, your true soul nature, more easily.
-The Golden Shadow is your submerged soul's greatness.
+The Golden Shadow is the greatness of your submerged soul.
 It hides your undiscovered gifts.
-Your gifts wait for you to heal your emotional wounds.
+Your gifts await you as you heal your emotional wounds.
 Your unique gifts live behind the gate of your emotional pain.

 Stages of Individuation

-From the Jungian perspective, the individuation process has four phases, although there are numerous ways of interpreting them in Jungian theory.
+From the Jungian perspective, the individuation process comprises four phases, although there are various ways of interpreting them within Jungian theory.
 Jung believed the psyche is a self-regulating system with an innate impulse to evolve and transform.
-He saw that the unconscious has creative (golden soul shadow) and compensatory (ego distorted shadow) components.
+He saw that the unconscious has both creative (golden soul shadow) and compensatory (dark ego-distorted shadow) components.

 1. Confession